Liverpool city centre: Cultural Quarter

-The Cultural Quarter marks a grand gateway into Liverpool City Centre and encompasses Lime Street Station, St.George's Hall, St George's Plateau, St John's Gardens and the Liverpool Empire Theatre.
+The Cultural Quarter marks a gateway into Liverpool city centre and encompasses Lime Street Station, St.George's Hall, St George's Plateau, St John's Gardens and the Liverpool Empire Theatre.
 William Brown Street features the World Museum, Liverpool Central Library and Walker Art Gallery.

 Until the late 18th century, the area was on the periphery of the city.
 However, from the mid 19th century until around 1900, Liverpool's wealthy merchants and entrepreneurs helped to build the series of museums, art galleries, libraries, hotels, gardens and monuments (see also Monument to the King's Liverpool Regiment and Wellington's Column).

 The buildings were designed to become major public educational, civic and cultural institutions of monumental proportions to reflect Liverpool's status as the second city of the British Empire.
 The group was later complemented by the Art Deco Queensway tunnel entrance in 1934.

 Most of the buildings in and around William Brown Street are built in the stone faced classical style.
 The pavements are made of Yorkstone; and the street furniture, although varied, is often of historic interest to complement the buildings.